Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 Billions of people of all ages, genders, occupations, ethnicities and geographic locations use social media accounts.
 Trends show that social media usage increases the younger the population segment is.
 Unsurprisingly, many individuals say they use social media platforms mainly to connect with others.

-3. Facebook Is Still the World’s Favorite Platform
+3. Facebook Still Has the Most Users

 How Social Media Usage is Changing